-Figure 6: The impact of the duration of journeys on travel between districts.
+Fig. 6 The impact of the duration of journeys on travel between districts.
 A) For travel between pairs of locations, we compared the number of trips (log) versus the distance (km) for all journeys (grey) and the best fit lines for trips lasting up to between one and two weeks (red), between two weeks and one month (blue), between one and two months (green), between two and three months (orange), between three and four months (purple), and trips lasting four months or more (yellow).
 As the duration of journeys increased, the amount of travel between districts decreased.
 B) For all trips including any trip duration (red) and those lasting 4+ months (grey), the top 5% of of routes are shown based on the total amount of travel.
 For trips lasting short durations, there is a large amount of travel between nearby districts.
 For trips lasting long durations, the majority of these top routes are to/from major cities including Nairobi and Mombasa.

-Table 1: The gravity model parameters and fit for trips lasting various durations.
+Table 1 The gravity model parameters and fit for trips lasting various durations.
 For each duration of travel we measured, the gravity model parameters (with CI in parentheses) and fit (the percentage reduction in deviance) is shown.
 As the duration of travel increases, the destination population (Dest Pop) parameter increases and the distance (Dist) parameter decreases.